eu-parc/FAIR-convergence-matrix/README.md

 ## Prerequisites

-- Basic knowledge how to run python code
+- Basic knowledge on how to run python code
 - Selecting data using pandas

 ## How to use